RobotLeopard86/Jaguar/README.md

 #### A stream-oriented binary data exchange format

 ## About
 Jaguar is a stream-oriented binary data exchange format with an emphasis on simplicity and efficiency.
-Here, you can find the Jaguar spec, `libjaguar` stream encoding/decoding library, and `jaguartool` CLI tool for creating Jaguar streams via a text format.
+Here, you can find the Jaguar spec, `libjaguar` reference encoding/decoding library, and `jaguartool` CLI tool for creating Jaguar streams via a text format.

 ## Features
 * Byte-packed encoding